 - Clean your kitchen thoroughly before you cook, and clean as you go during cooking.
-You’ll have minimal clean up after.
+You’ll have minimal clean-up after.

-- Be sure to have fine steel-wool on hand.
+- Be sure to have fine steel wool on hand.
 You can use it to clean deep stains or burns from stainless steel pots in an instant.

 - Mix spices for recipes ahead of time in a small shot glass.
-Add after you’ve added sauce ingredients for best flavor
+Add after you’ve added sauce ingredients for the best flavor

 - Print cooking infographics or charts from Pinterest or cooking sites.
 Tape up inside your cupboard doors, for easy reference.